 97XC.
 Determination of appeal

-(1) An appeal to the Commission under section 97XB must be heard and determined by a Commissioner.
+(1) An appeal to the Commission under section 97XB must be heard and determined by a commissioner.

 (2) In determining an appeal the Commission is not limited to the material that was before the Registrar, but may inform itself in such manner as it thinks fit.